By: Sandra Arevalo, MPH, RDN, CDN, CLC, CDCES, FADA

-Talk to people and open your heart to those who are different.
+Get out of your comfort zone, talk to people and open your heart to those who are different.
 This is something I recommend doing outside of your practice.
 Visit foreign markets, restaurants, celebrations and parties.
-Socializing with people from other cultures is a lot cheaper than traveling, and offers if not the same, more cultural richness.
+Socializing with people from other cultures is a lot cheaper than traveling, and offers, if not the same, more cultural richness.

 - Use your senses